0atman/hacking-mandarin-sphinx/word-order.md

               2. [time] before other adverbial phases

        subject       Just like English, subjects come at the start.

        time          Time expressions come immediately after the subject.
                      (the protocol allows for time before the subject)

+       adverbial phrases, eg:

               place         To explain where an event happened, the place expression comes before the verb.

               preposition   These are phrases which qualify an activity.
 They are placed before the verb and after the place.

               object        the Mandarin object has a great deal of flexibility.
                             It is usually placed after the verb, but other possibilities include before the verb, before the subject, or even omitted.

 NOTES